Insomniac (Green Day album): Promotion and tours

+Release and commercial performance

 Insomniac debuted at No. 2 on the Billboard 200, selling over 171,000 copies its first week of release.
 The first single released from Insomniac was "Geek Stink Breath".
 The song was successful on both Top 40 and rock radio stations and peaked at number 27 on the Billboard Hot 100 Airplay.
 The second single, released exclusively in the United Kingdom, was "Stuck with Me".
 The song was moderately successful in the UK, Australia, and New Zealand, but was not one of the group's bigger hits in the US.
 The third single from the album was "Brain Stew/Jaded".
 The two were separate songs (tracks 10 and 11 on Insomniac), but they were released together as a single and a music video.
-The song "Walking Contradiction" was released as a promotional single in August to promote the album.
-While "86" was only released as a promotional single in Spain and Germany.
+The song "Walking Contradiction" was released as a promotional single in August to promote the album, while "86" was only released as a promotional single in Spain and Germany.

+Deluxe edition

+In 2021, For the 25th anniversary, Green Day made a deluxe version of the album, which includes eight tracks from "Live in Prague".